Reduce, Reuse, Recycle: What Can You Do With Your Waste?

 For clarity on what your labels mean check out this useful resource here.

-I think that once we all start to break down what we buy, check our receipts and bank balances, compare disposable to reusables, look at what is essential and what really isn’t, we can all make positive steps in reducing our waste coming from our households.
+I think that once we all start to break down what we buy, check our receipts and bank balances, compare disposable to reusables, look at what is essential and what really isn’t, we can all make positive steps in reducing the waste coming from our households.

 Pin for later: